henkbirkholz/ietf-scosi/draft-birkholz-sacm-coswid-00.md

 # COSE signatures for Concise SWID tags

 SWID tags, as defined in the ISO-19770-2:2015 XML schema, can include cryptographic signatures to protect the integrity of the SWID tag.
 In general, tags are signed by the tag creator (typically, although not exclusively, the vendor of the software product that the SWID tag identifies).
-Cryptographic signatures can make any modification of the tag detectible, which is especially important if the accuracy of the tag is important, such as when the tag is providing golden measurements for files.
+Cryptographic signatures can make any modification of the tag detectible, which is especially important if the integrity of the tag is important, such as when the tag is providing golden measurements for files.

 The ISO-19770-2:2015 XML schema uses XML DSIG to support cryptographic signatures.
 Concise SWID tags require a different signature scheme than this.
 COSE provides the required mechanism {{-cose-msg}}, which will be addressed in a future iteration of this draft and most likely result in additional attributes to be included in the general Concise SWID data definition, e.g. signature-type (“compat”, “cose”, etc.).
 Note that, by their natures, cryptographic signatures will not remain valid if a SWID tag is translated from one representation to another.